VahidYm/code_challenge/README.md

 $ yarn start
 ```
 Now you can access the app in your browser: `localhost:3030`
-Or send request by postman: `Boo.postman_collection.json` file
+Or send requests by postman: `Boo.postman_collection.json` file